dburdin/superheroes-backend/readme.md

 This is the backend server for the Superheroes application.
 It provides an API to manage superheroes' data.

-Features
+Features:
 |Fetch a list of superheroes
 | Get details of a specific superhero by ID
 | Add a new superhero
 | Update an existing superhero
 | Delete a superhero

-Technologies Used
+Technologies Used:
--Node.js: JavaScript runtime environment
+| Node.js: JavaScript runtime environment
--Express.js: Web application framework for Node.js
+| Express.js: Web application framework for Node.js
--MongoDB: NoSQL database for storing superheroes data
+| MongoDB: NoSQL database for storing superheroes data

 API Endpoints
 GET /superheroes